sklabsdev/docs.sklabs.dev/docs/intercom-apps/zoom-meetings.md

 ## Starting a meeting

-To invite your customer to join a video meeting just click the Create new meeting button or Use my Personal Meeting:
+To invite your customer to join a video meeting just click the Create new meeting button or Use my Personal Meeting Room:

 ![](images/zoom4.png)